j-chao/venture/README.md

 developed for CS 329E, Elements of Mobile Computing
 Spring, 2017

-### Installation
-  This app utilizes Firebase and requires CocoaPods version 1.2.0:
-  * run "sudo gem install cocoapods" in Terminal
-  * navigate to /venture/source and run "pod install"

 ### Directory
   * docs:   documentations for project idea.
 Also includes GROUP1README.md.
   * source: Xcode source files for app.